 Why It Matters

 By providing quality jobs that offer family sustaining wages, safe and inclusive environments, robust benefits, predictable scheduling, professional development and opportunities to advance, employers can address their hiring, retention, and productivity gaps.
 They can also accelerate their company’s diversity, equity and inclusion goals, connect with new potential markets, position themselves to attract impact capital and encourage value-aligned loyalty from customers.
+They changes a business makes can also have a trickle down effect, impacting their entire supply chain.

 Workers benefit from quality jobs as they provide family sustaining pay, benefits, fair schedules, training and career pathways, enabling them to save and build wealth, balance health and family commitments as well as invest in their personal and professional development.
 In turn, this encourages a greater level of productivity, commitment and creativity in their work.